march-dave/react-webpack-heroku/README.md

 Before you deploy, make sure you generated your bundle through `yarn run build`.

-Inspiration
+## Inspiration

 [Detailed explanation about the setup](http://ditrospecta.com/javascript/react/es6/webpack/heroku/2015/08/08/deploying-react-webpack-heroku.html).

+## Issue
-## webpack 2 is not compability with webpack 1
+- webpack 2 is not compability with webpack 1